Kaciras/deasync/README.md

 ## Recommendation

-Unlike other (a)sync js packages that mostly have only syntactic impact, DeAsync also changes code execution sequence.
-As such, it is intended to solve niche cases like the above one.
+DeAsync changes code execution sequence and the task scheduling, which typically degrades performance.
+The primary use case for DeAsync is compatibility with legacy code that does not support asynchronous.
 If all you are facing is syntactic problem such as callback hell, using a less drastic package implemented in pure js is recommended.